yiwen26/WindChaser/WindChaserModules/Reinforcement Learning/Readme.md

 ## Motivation
 Introduce a decision-making pipeline considering forecasts, stochastic process and interaction between users(agents) and electricity price(environments).

+In many realworld applications, people do not only care about making classification or regression, they also care about how to make a "good" decision.
+In this sense, they need to consider what they will get from the environment, and thus update their decision theory.
+This is the key insight to our motivation, which wants to train a smart agent that is able to learn to minimize its electricity bill with the existence of volatile electricity prices.

 ## Implementation
 For detailed methods and algorithmic implementations, please refer to the technical documentation under DOCs repository.